Learn more about the process of applying for financial aid on our How to Apply for Financial Aid page.

-These scholarships are awarded only to students with demonstrated financial need.
-Whitman offers additional scholarships that are granted based on achievement, but have varying award amounts depending upon demonstrated need.
-See our Merit Awards page for more details on those scholarships.
+Students with demonstrated financial need will be considered for the scholarships listed below.
+Whitman also offers achievement-based scholarships which have varying award amounts depending upon a student's demonstrated need.
+See our Merit and Talent Awards page for more details on those scholarships.

-Students whose backgrounds and experiences demonstrate the ability to contribute to increasing socioeconomic and multicultural diversity awareness at Whitman are chosen to receive these scholarships.
-Lomen-Douglas scholarships are renewable for four years, range from $2,000 to $60,000 and vary depending on achievement and financial need.
+Students whose backgrounds and experiences will contribute to increasing socioeconomic and multicultural diversity awareness at Whitman are chosen to receive these scholarships.
+Lomen-Douglas scholarships are renewable for four years.
+Awards range from $2,000 to $60,000 depending on achievement and financial need.

 Physical Plant Non-Traditional, Independent Student Scholarship

-Whitman College's Physical Plant Services department raises money each year to provide a non-traditional (i.e. an older, perhaps married, parent or student who is coming to Whitman under special circumstances) additional scholarship funds.
-Students selected receive and additional scholarship, up to $5,000, that will help them meet their educational costs while attending Whitman.
+Whitman College's Physical Plant Services department raises money each year to provide a non-traditional student (e.g. a student who is older, married, or a parent) additional scholarship funds.
+Students selected for this award receive up to $5,000 of additional scholarship money.

 If you are eligible for any federal and/or state grants, they will be included in your Whitman financial aid package.
-These grants include Federal Pell Grants, Federal Supplemental Educational Opportunity Grant, and for Washington residents, the State Need Grant and College Bound Scholarships.
+These grants include Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and for Washington residents, State Need Grants and College Bound Scholarships.

 Your financial aid package may include a low-interest student loan.

 Work study awards range up to $2500 per year.
 At Whitman, you will be able to earn this amount by working as little as six to eight hours per week.